ruban0/rpcsx-ui-android/README.md

 ## License

-RPCS3-Android is licensed under GPLv2 license except directories containing their own LICENSE file, or files containing their own license.
+RPCSX-UI-Android is licensed under GPLv2 license except directories containing their own LICENSE file, or files containing their own license.